-Everything about Domaine Jean Royer Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine ad food pairing tips, best vintages, wine ratings, a history of the property, information on winemaking and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine Jean Royer Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Jean Royer History, Overview

 While Domaine Jean Royer is a fairly new estate in the Southern Rhone Valley that only dates back to 1985, the Royer has roots in Chateauneuf du Pape that go all the way back to the 1700’s.
 Before becoming a family of vignerons, they practiced several trades, including bricklayers and construction.
 In fact, members of the Royer family helped build Chateau Fines Roches.

 Like many vineyards, Domaine Jean Royer either sold their harvests to negociants or rented out their vines to other producers.
 That changed in 1985, when the young Jean Royer changed things up and began producing, bottling and selling their own wine.
 However, there was one obstacle in their path.

 To avoid confusion in the market and to make sure they had no problems with the Delon family of Leoville Las Cases, the name of the property was quickly changed to Domaine Jean Royer.
 If the name of Jean-Marie Roye, who manages the estate today sounds familiar, it is due to his earlier career as a Rugby player.

 One of the next important decisions made by Jean Royer was to bring in Philippe Cambie as their consultant in 1988, when Philippe Cambie was just starting his career.